Independent Science Committee.

 Prof Sarah Legge

-is a Professor at the Australian National University and a Principal Research Fellow with the University of Queensland.
+is a Professor at Charles Darwin University and an Honorary Professor at the Australian National University.
 She is a wildlife ecologist with 30 years of research and conservation management experience with a strong interest in monitoring and adaptive management to improve understanding of the impacts of threats (especially fire and feral animals) on threatened and declining species.

 Prof Max Finlayson